apparebit/emo/README.md

 Emo's source repository is <https://github.com/apparebit/emo>.
 It also is available [through CTAN](https://ctan.org/pkg/emo).
 Emo supports conversion to HTML with [LaTeXML](https://github.com/brucemiller/LaTeXML) or [TeX4ht](https://tug.org/tex4ht/).
-When using the latter tool, be sure to use
-|make4ht -l| as invocation.
+When using the latter tool, please be sure to use |make4ht -l| as invocation.

 ## Package Options